StenlyTU/LFCS-official/stuff/Networking.md

 * The old method of synchronization.
 To enable it Chronyd must be disabled.
 It's also service.
 * Configuration file `/etc/ntp.conf`
-    * `server` parameters are servers that are used as source of synchronization.
+    * `server` - Parameters are servers that are used as source of synchronization.
+    * `logfile /var/log/ntp.log` - Specify log file.
 * `ntpq -p` check current status of synchronization.
+* `ntpdate -q 2.bg.pool.ntp.org` -> Set the local date and time from specific server.
+* `ntpstat` -> Show NTP synchonization status.

 Both NTP and CHRONYD are using port ***123***.
 CHRONYD is working also on port **323**.